sethstone/commandbox-cicd-templates/templates/aws-fargate/README.md

 9. Re-route traffic

-    Once your comfortable that your project has deployed to the test target group you can click "Reroute traffic" in the deployment details screen and CodeDeploy will now instruct the Application Load Balancer to route production traffic to your new containers.
+    Once your comfortable that your project has deployed successfully to the test target group you can click "Reroute traffic" in the deployment details screen and CodeDeploy will now instruct the Application Load Balancer to route production traffic to your new containers.

 10. Future deployments only require repeating steps 7-9.